 Sources of data

-Social Data and Instagram have different sources of data.
+Our partner and Instagram have different sources of data.
 On the one hand, Instagram analyzes a sample of an influencer's followers who were active on Instagram over the last seven days.

 To detect the audience's location (country and city), Instagram uses a sample of an influencer’s followers who have been using Instagram during the last 7 days.
 The location data comes from Location Access, a setting on mobile devices.
 It includes IP address or Wi-Fi connection and specific location information like the device's GPS signal.